 In short, when discussing these interview questions about your passions, demonstrate your commitment to it no matter what it is.
 Use positive body language, and keep in mind that interviewers can easily spot you not answering honestly.
 If you answer genuinely about a true passion with detail and energy, you will nail it every time.

-At MatchBuilt, we’ve explored other common interview questions, such as “Why do you want to work here?“, “Tell me about yourself,” “What is your biggest achievement?“, “What areas need improvement?” and “Why should we hire you?” and we invite you to review them as well.
+At MatchBuilt, we’ve explored other common interview questions, such as “Why do you want to work here?“, “Why do you want this job?“, “Tell me about yourself,” “What is your biggest achievement?“, “What areas need improvement?” and “Why should we hire you?” and we invite you to review them as well.